Lumbar Disc Anterior Displacement at L2–L3

 Anterior disc displacement can be classified by the morphology of the displaced material and its relation to the disc annulus:

 • Bulging: A diffuse, circumferential extension (>50% of the disc circumference) of the annulus fibrosus beyond the vertebral body margins, without focal herniation of nuclear material.
-Bulging may reflect generalized degeneration or adaptive remodeling of the disc Radiology Assistant.
+Bulging may reflect degeneration or adaptive remodeling of the disc Radiology Assistant.

-• Focal Protrusion: A localized (<25% of circumference) extension of disc material beyond the disc space, with the base of the displaced tissue broader than its apex.
+• Focal Protrusion: A (<25% of circumference) extension of disc material beyond the disc space, with the base of the displaced tissue broader than its apex.
 This represents an initial stage of herniation where the annulus fibrosus remains largely intact but deformed Radiology Assistant.

 • Extrusion: Displacement in which the distance between the edges of the herniated material exceeds the width of its base, often indicating a defect in the annulus fibrosus and potential breach of the posterior longitudinal ligament.
 Extrusions may be contained (covered by outer annulus fibers) or uncontained Radiology Assistant.